 When the 25 April 2015 earthquake struck Nepal, photo.circle was in the midst of planning for Photo Kathmandu, Nepal’s first photography festival.
 The disaster put all festival plans on hold, diverting much-needed attention towards humanitarian work.
-The team from photo.circle was involved in a number of relief operatons in and around the Kathmandu Valley in the aftermath of the earthquakes.
+The team from photo.circle was involved in a number of relief operations in and around the Kathmandu Valley in the aftermath of the earthquakes.
 Once the immediate humanitarian crisis was over and the state and various I/NGOs had taken over, photo.circle went back to doing what it does best — organizing meaningful photography events on short notice.

 Despite focussing our energies into planning and logistics for the festival, we were still dogged with a sense of responsibility to give back to the community where Photo Kathmandu was going to be anchored — the city of Patan, which had suffered much in the earthquake.
 We decided that we would attempt to rebuild a destroyed cultural site with significant local value that might not be on the radar of big donors.
-This site was to be the Lam Pati in Chyasal, a vibrant cultural site that tied the community together.
+This site was to be the Lam Pati in Chyasal, a vibrant cultural landmark that tied the community together.
 Before it’s total destruction in the earthquake, elders gathered at the Lam Pati to discuss community issues, religious leaders read the stars to set important dates, important decisions were made and frequent bhajan (religious music) programs were held.

 We set up a fundraiser to benefit the rebuilding of the Lam Pati — a Limited Edition Print Sale of images from the Nepal Picture Library and from the Peace Corps Nepal Photo History Project.
 The images on sale were later supplemented with more contemporary work by photo.circle’s friends.